PaulOlteanu/36T/README.md

 * manage.py: Runner for the server, and functions for creating the database, creating migrations, and running migrations

+* Procfile: Config file specifying the run command for Heroku

 * requirements.txt: All the prerequisites for running the application

+* runtime.txt: Specifies the version of python to use for Heroku